 Website: World in Paris

-Paris is always a good idea, and for sure travelers will choose Paris again as one of the top destinations in 2019.
+Paris is always a good idea, and for sure travellers will choose Paris again as one of the top destinations in 2019.
 The city is full of history, interesting museums and art galleries, exclusive shops and couples will find the perfect romantic getaway for two in Paris.

 Why go to Paris?
 First-timers will enjoy the city’s main sights, like the Eiffel Tower, Louvre Museum, Notre Dame Cathedral or just a stroll along the Seine River while frequent travellers will always find a new excuse to visit Paris again, like exploring lesser-known arrondissements of Paris or visiting the newest exhibition at l’Atelier des Lumières which opened only a few months ago.